Augie Grill

-August "Augie" Grill (born November 14, 1976) is an American professional stock car racing driver.
+August Grill (born November 14, 1976) is an American professional stock car racing driver.
 He is the son of legendary car owner and chassis builder, Frankie Grill.
 He currently races Super Late Models predominantly in the southeast.
 He is best known for winning the Snowball Derby in 2007 and 2008.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)